bostlund/side_projects/README.md

 # Ongoing projects

 ## Overview
-This is a personal repository to catalog ongoing projects that are not directly linked to my program of research (click [here](brendanostlund.com) for more information on that work).
+This is a personal repository to catalog ongoing projects that are not directly linked to my program of research (check out [this site](brendanostlund.com) for more information on that work).
 My goal is to learn new techniques to wrangle, visualize, and analyze data in Python (via Jupyter Notebooks) and R (via R Markdowns).
 I'll practice these skills using publicly available data on topics of interest, namely, nature, health, and human development.

 I will update the repository regularly, with notebooks added and edited as projects evolve.
 I'll do my best to link to original sources for all materials.